 At Mayo Clinic, research is integral to everything we do.
 From the laboratory bench to each patient's bedside, from training our own care providers to improving health for our global community, we are continuously striving to transform the practice of medicine, one piece of evidence at a time.
 Read about the Mayo Model of Research.

-Tags: artificial intelligence, basic science, biomarkers, cancer, cervical cancer, clinical trials, concussion, heart failure, hockey, James Kirkland, Kathy MacLaughlin, Kogod Center on Aging, Mayo Clinic Proceedings, menopause, mindfulness, Minnesota Partnership, News, obesity, prostate cancer, Research News Roundup, Rochester Epidemiology Project, senescent cells, women's health
+Tags: artificial intelligence, basic science, biomarkers, cancer, cervical cancer, clinical trials, concussion, heart failure, James Kirkland, Kathy MacLaughlin, Kogod Center on Aging, Mayo Clinic Proceedings, menopause, mindfulness, Minnesota Partnership, News, obesity, prostate cancer, Research News Roundup, Rochester Epidemiology Project, senescent cells, women's health